 b) Far away from the camera and you have some objects in front of the subject so that when you focus on the subject in the distance, everything in the foreground blurs out completely.

 And that’s it in a nutshell really!
-There is plenty more technical details that can be discussed here on how to perfectly get a good depth of field, but I didn’t want to bog the post down with trying to explain why this is all happening.
+There are plenty more technical details that can be discussed here on how to perfectly get a good depth of field, but I didn’t want to bog the post down with trying to explain why this is all happening.
 If you simply follow those instructions you’ll always have a nice blurred background like the professional images we’ve come accustomed to.
 If you would like a more technical in-depth look at everything then please let me know and I’ll write an alternative blog with all the technical jargon in 🙂